DamianS-eng/Mario-Kart-64-HD/README.md

 ## [Mupen64Plus](https://www.mupen64plus.org) using [latest GLideN64 WIP build](https://github.com/gonetz/GLideN64/releases)

-1. Press the "Code button" on the right side of the Github page, then "Download .ZIP".
+1. Visit the [mirror(https://evilgames.eu/texture-packs/mario-kart-64-hd.htm)] of the project.
 If you are using [RMG](https://github.com/Rosalie241/RMG/releases), instructions are similar to the ones of Project64.
 2. Once downloaded, extract everything that's inside of the ZIP into your `%APPDATA%/Mupen64Plus/hires_texture/MARIOKART64` folder.
    - On Linux, the path is: `~/.local/share/mupen64plus/hires_texture`
    - On macOS, the path is: `~/Library/Application Support/Mupen64plus/hires_texture`